nierja/sync/README.md

 This project uses Python standard library modules only and doesn't rely on any third party libraries.
 I chose `argparse` for parsing command-line options and arguments.
 Library `filecmp` is the key module, used for file and directory comparisons.
 A comparison object returned by calling `filecmp.dircmp(srcDir, dstDir)` is used to determine which files need to be copied, updated, or deleted.

 Python 3.10 or newer is required, as the code uses a `match-case` statement.
-It can however easily be refactored to use loner `if-elif-else` statement instead.
+It can however easily be refactored to use a longer `if-elif-else` statement instead, if need be.

 ## Table of Contents